+Table 7 Effect of Independent Variables on the Dependent Variable

+EPS DER PER NPM PDB PDB PDB PDB EPS DER PER NPM Return (Path C.) 0,216 -0,146 -0,293 -0,097 0,049 0,083 -0,217 0,185 Return (P-Val) 0,013 0,070 0,001 0,165 0,313 0,203 0,013 0,030

-- The effect of DER on stock returns with economic growth (GDP) as a moderating variable. - $H_4$ : Economic growth weakens the negative effect of DER on stock returns From Table 7, it is known that the path coefficients of GDP\DER are 0.083 with p-values of 0.313.
-P-values 0.313 > 0.05, then $H_4$ is not supported.
-Therefore, it can be concluded that economic growth does not moderate the effect of DER on stock returns of infrastructure companies in Indonesia for the 2015-2017 period. - The effect of PER on stock returns with economic growth (GDP) as a moderating variable. - $H_6$ : Economic growth strengthens the positive effect of PER on stock returns From Table 7 it is known that the value of GDP\PER path coefficients is -0.217 (greater than -0.293) with p-values of 0.013.
-P-values 0.013 < 0.05, then $H_6$ is supported.
-Therefore, it can be concluded that economic growth strengthens the positive effect of PER on stock returns of infrastructure companies in Indonesia for the 2015-2017 period. - d.
-The effect of NPM on stock returns with economic growth (GDP) as a moderating variable. - $H_8$ : Economic growth strengthens the positive effect of NPM on stock returns From Table 7, it is known that the value of NPM\GDP path coefficients is 0.197 with p-values of 0.022.
-P-values 0.022 < 0.05, then $H_8$ is supported.
+The effect of DER on stock returns with economic growth (GDP) as a moderating variable.

+H4: Economic growth weakens the negative effect of DER on stock returns

+From Table 7, it is known that the path coefficients of GDPDER is 0.083 with p-values of 0.313.
+P-values 0.313 > 0.05, then H_4 is not supported.
+Therefore, it can be concluded that economic growth does not moderate the effect of DER on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
+Before moderation, the effect of DER on stock returns was insignificant and after being moderated by GDP the effect of DER on stock returns was also insignificant.
+This shows that GDP does not have a significance to moderate the effect of DER on stock returns.

+The effect of PER on stock returns with economic growth (GDP) as a moderating variable.

+H6: Economic growth strengthens the positive effect of PER on stock returns

+From Table 7, it is known that the value of GDPPER path coefficients is -0.217 (greater than -0.293) with p-values of 0.013.
+P-values 0.013 < 0.05, then H_6 is supported.
+Therefore, it can be concluded that economic growth strengthens the positive effect of PER on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
+Before moderation, the effect of PER on stock returns was insignificant and after being moderated by GDP the effect of PER on stock returns was positively significant.
+This shows that GDP has a significant ability to moderate the effect of PER on stock returns.

+The effect of NPM on stock returns with economic growth (GDP) as a moderating variable.

+H8: Economic growth strengthens the positive effect of NPM on stock returns

+From Table 7, it is known that the value of NPMGDP path coefficients is 0.197 with p-values of 0.022.
+P-values 0.022 < 0.05, then

+H8 is supported.
 Therefore, it can be concluded that economic growth strengthens the positive effect of NPM on stock returns on infrastructure companies in Indonesia for the 2015-2017 period.

-Conclusion, Implication, Limitation, and Suggestion
+Before moderation, the effect of NPM on stock returns was insignificant and after being moderated by GDP the effect of NPM on stock returns was positively significant.
+This suggests that GDP has a significant ability to moderate the effect of NPM on stock returns.

+5. CONCLUSION, IMPLICATION, SUG-GESTION AND LIMITATION